rmariani/doc-drafts/docs/hoon/sail.md

 `;h1.text-blue: Title` equals `<h1 class="text-blue">Title</h1>`

 Add `.` after tag name to add a class.
-However, if you want a class name that contains a space, you will need to use use the generic-attribute syntax:
+However, if you want a class name that contains a space, you will need to use use the syntax of a generic attribute:

 `;div(class "logo inverse");` equals `<div class="logo inverse"></div>`